Solar wind

 The scale of aurora probability goes from low to high.
 Very low to moderate activity would correspond to faint aurora, often encountered when the geomagnetic activity is generally quiet, or during substorm growth.
 This type of aurora is often seen in the daytime oval (dayside aurora), in the afternoon oval (discrete quiet arcs), the early evening oval (discrete quiet arcs), the late evening and nighttime oval (substorm growth arcs or substorm recovery pulsating aurora).
 Moderate probability often describes situations like more intense evening auroras, more intense substorm growth and substorm recovery.
 High and very high intensities typically correspond to the most active auroras, occurring generally during substorm expansion in the nighttime oval, during other types of explosive auroral activity (convection bay), at the beginning of the recovery phase or anywhere along the oval under a unusually active magnetosphere ( called geomagnetic storming, where all the different sectors of the oval intensify).

-While you can use the model by spotting where the aurora activity is at a glance, we recommend that you monitor it closely over several minutes (or dozens of minutes).
+Our model is not a forecast.
+While you can use the model by spotting where the current aurora activity is at a glance, we recommend that you monitor it closely over several minutes (or dozens of minutes).
 As magnetometer data can display very quick changes or errors, our model may therefore underestimate or overestimate the auroral activity, resulting in gaps, discrepancies or sudden drastic changes.
 These are almost always erased naturally in the course of several minutes, hence the need to monitor the map on a regular basis and not just punctually.
+The time bar makes it much easier to study how the auroral oval evolves over two hours, enabling you to better anticipate what is likely to occur next.

 Credits and acknowledgements